8 best read it later apps in 2025

 Having a reliable place to save articles for later reading (secure in the knowledge that we can easily find this information again later) is an integral part of an effective personal knowledge management system.

-What to look for in a reading list app: key features
+What to look for in a read-it-later app: key features

 But how do you choose the right read-it-later app?
 Choosing the right app can feel overwhelming if you don't have a clear framework in place as you browse through note taking and read-it-later apps.
 There are plenty of options to choose from.
 Here are some attributes to keep in mind as you browse: